rate each carrier based on our view of

 Top 4.
 Among the larger cellular carriers, US Cellular

-normally rates the highest.
+normally rates the highest at a 9.

 - The bottom